 Tender document including quoted bid price have to be submitted online only through CPP Portal before deadline for online submission of bid.

 For evaluation purpose the uploaded offer documents will be treated as authentic and final.
-Any documents submitted in the form of hard copy except Power of attorney.

 The Tender shall be submitted in Two Bids.